-Other required supplementary information and information related to the District's federal grants is also included.
+Other required supplementary information is also included.

 The Statement of Net Position and Governmental Fund Balance Sheet includes a column (titled "General Fund") that represents a balance sheet prepared using the modified accrual basis of accounting.
 The adjustments column converts those balances to a balance sheet that more closely reflects a private-sector business.
 Over time, increases or decreases in the District's net position will indicate financial health.